kasturijoshi06/Multiplayer-chess/README.md

 # Multiplayer-chess
-This repository consists of a game of multiplayer chess created using simplecpp graphics by using mouse input and layout features.
+This repository consists of a game of multiplayer chess created in C++ using simplecpp graphics such as mouse input and layout by canvas.
 Algorithm:
 - Designing Layout
 - Pieces Design